Vladimir Ghika: Early life

 He was raised with the Eastern Orthodox faith.
 In 1878, in order to give a good education to the children, the family moved to Toulouse in France.
 There, they frequented the Protestant community, because the Orthodox church was not represented in the area.
 Ghika received his Degree in Law in 1895, after which he attended the Paris Faculty of Political Science.
 At the same time, he frequented courses of Medicine, Botany, Art, Literature, Philosophy, and History.

-Ghika returned to Romania due to an attack of angina pectoris and continued his studies in Romania.
+He returned to Romania due to an attack of angina pectoris and continued his studies in Romania.

 Ghika was an alumnus of the College of St. Thomas, the future Pontifical University of St. Thomas Aquinas Angelicum, in Rome.
 In 1898, he enrolled in the Faculty of Philosophy and Theology.
 At the Angelicum, Ghika completed a licentiate in Philosophy and a Doctorate in Theology in 1905.
 Soon after, he converted to the Catholic faith in 1902.

 Pilgrimage

 Ghika wanted to become a priest or monk, but Pius X advised him to give up the idea, at least for a while, and to dedicate himself to secular apostolate instead.
 He became one of the pioneers of the lay apostolate.

 After returning to Romania, he dedicated himself to works of charity and opened the first free clinic in Bucharest called Mariae Bethlehem.
 He also set the foundation for a great hospital and sanatorium named after Vincent de Paul, founded the first free hospital in Romania and the first ambulance, thereby becoming founder of the first Catholic charity work in Romania.
 He was dedicated to patient care while participating in health services in the Balkan War in 1913, without the fear of cholera in Zimnicea.

-He was also in charge of diplomatic missions among the Avezzano earthquake victims of tuberculosis of Hospice of Rome during World War I.
+During World War I, he was also in charge of diplomatic missions among the victims of the Avezzano earthquake who were suffering from tuberculosis in the Hospice of Rome.

 On 7 October 1923, Ghika was ordained a priest in Paris by Cardinal Dubois, Archbishop of the city.
 He served as a priest in France until 1939.
 Shortly after Ghika was ordained, the Holy See authorized him to celebrate the Byzantine Rite.
 Prince Ghika thereby became the first bi-ritual Romanian priest.

 On 13 May 1931, the Pope appointed Ghika to be an Apostolic Protonotary, but he was reluctant to accept it.
 He worked worldwide, including Bucharest, Rome, Paris, Congo, Tokyo, Sydney, and Buenos Aires, among others.
 Later, in jest, Pope Pius XI called him an "apostolic vagabond".